 As stated on a BBC blog post: “as the BBC iPlayer bitstreams use the HLG HDR format, viewers do not necessarily need an HDR TV to benefit from the higher UHD resolution and wider colour gamut of the UHD iPlayer bitstreams.”

 In order to service as many people as possible, the BBC has purposely not locked it off to “HLG-supported” devices.
 Some TVs will deliver it in full 4K HLG, others will just be 4K.

 And what about those with internet speed strain?
 The move from 8-bit AVC/H.264 compression (used for iPlayer’s HD streaming) to the 10-bit HEVC compression that supports HDR has made it possible to reduce the bitrate for a given resolution.

 For example, while the highest HD quality currently delivered on iPlayer is 1280 x 720, 50 frames per second at around 5mbps, HEVC can supposedly increase that to 1600 x 900, and add both wide colour gamut and HDR, while demanding no greater bandwidth.

 The argument that arose during the Blue Planet II trial centred around viewers' need for 23Mbps or so to stream in 4K HDR while a 4K TV could still stream “better resolution, wide colour gamut and HLG high dynamic range” even with a slower internet speed.

-During the World Cup, 720 and 1080 resolutions will also be available in HLG HDR, requiring a maximum of around 10Mbps.
+During the World Cup, 720 and 1080 resolutions are also available in HLG HDR, requiring a maximum of around 10Mbps.

 No sign of surround sound